-Are you building a business or working in a job?
+Are you building a business or creating another job for yourself?

 So many of us dream of working for ourselves, being our own boss, and having the freedom to only take on the wedding clients and projects we love.

-However, as we grow we may start to realize, that there is a huge difference between building a business and being self-employed…..!
+However, as we grow we may start to realise, that there is a huge difference between building a business and being self-employed…..!

 Business owners look to scale their income.
 Self-employed people trade £’s for hours.

 Business owners leverage the skills and talents of others.
 Self-employed people rely only on their own skills.